 Vice President, Residency

 Brett Pribble is a teacher, writer, and editor.
 He moved to Orlando from the retirement home known as Sarasota after graduating high school.
 In the past few decades, he’s knocked on doors and volunteered for various progressives causes and organizations.

 He’s taught creative writing at Full Sail University since 2006.
-There, he’s enjoyed helping young writers tap into their potential.
 His stories have appeared in such places as Stirring: A Literary Collection, decomP, Saw Palm, The Molotov Cocktail, Maudlin House, and Five of the Fifth.
 He is the editor-in-chief of Ghost Parachute, a flash fiction magazine.

-Brett’s been on both the Board of Directors and Selection Committee of the Kerouac House since 2015.
-He works to bring synergy to the local writing community by bringing together residents and guests of the house, his students, and writers in artists in his magazine.
+Brett has been on both the Board of Directors and Selection Committee of the Kerouac House since 2015.

 John King is the author of the postmodern adventure novel Guy Psycho and the Ziggurat of Shame, published by Beating Windward Press in 2019.
 His creative work has appeared in Gargoyle Magazine, Painted Bride Quarterly Annual, Turnrow, and more.
 He is the host of The Drunken Odyssey: A Podcast About the Writing Life, which has appeared on recommended podcast lists at The Millions, Book Riot, Reedsy, and others.